 Kids learn how to handle big emotions by watching how we do it.

-so you have the internal resources to regulate yourself.
+Does that mean you can't get mad?
+No. It means you calm down as soon as you can -- eventually (hopefully) before you open your mouth.
+And you support yourself in every way so you have the internal resources to regulate yourself.
 Anyone will blow up once they're pushed over the edge.
-Your responsibility as the grown-up is to stay away from the edge.
+So your responsibility as the grown-up is to stay away from the edge.

-3. Help your child manage his emotions by helping him express them.
+4. Help your child manage his emotions by helping him express them.

 Even if we're always calm, children still have big feelings.
-They learn to regulate those emotions when we welcome their feelings, even as we (sometimes) limit their actions.
+They learn to regulate those emotions when we accept their feelings, even as we limit their actions.

-4. Empower your child to make repairs.
+5. Empower your child to make repairs.

-5. Above all else, protect the relationship.
+6. Above all else, protect the relationship.